 The study wasn’t randomized or controlled, so the correlations are only suggestive.

 You can find the entire study in the Journal of Religion, Disability, and Health.

 No matter what your religious affiliation or spiritual beliefs, this study suggests it might be possible to derive higher levels of well-being by connecting to your spiritual community and beliefs.

 Spirituality can sometimes be the missing link in completing a patient’s healing journey.
-That’s why we’ve brought the world’s leading experts in spirituality and healing together for a special webinar series.

 What aspects of spirituality do you think affect your patients the most?
 Please leave a comment below.